 Arc of Theo: Why 2016 ring has goat but 2004 ring has no Bambino

-BOSTON – How much has Theo Epstein’s life and career changed during a five-year buildup to Cubs history last fall?
+BOSTON — How much has Theo Epstein’s life changed since his five-year rebuild of the Cubs culminated in a World Series title?

 Depending on the national news outlet, he’s either (a) one of the 100 most influential people in the world, (b) the answer for the Democratic party in the next presidential election or (c) the greatest leader on the planet – a full two spots ahead of the pope.